collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * local branch

 <!--
+* The local folder will also contain another hidden folder named .git that contains the Git configurations.

 Fetch new branches and commits from the remote repository to local .git folder (add a remote first, if needed), without merging them locally.
 The branches stored here are called remote-tracking branches.
 -->